shtse8/SotiMath/README.md

+Here’s an updated version of your project description with the **Soti** prefix:

+---

-# PHP-Number
+# SotiNumber

-PHP-Number is a powerful library for arbitrary precision mathematics in PHP.
-It provides a simple and intuitive way to perform high-precision calculations, leveraging the BCMath extension and optionally the PECL Operator extension for enhanced performance.
+**SotiNumber** is a powerful PHP library for arbitrary precision mathematics.
+It provides a simple, optimal, and type-safe way to perform high-precision calculations, leveraging the BCMath extension and optionally the PECL Operator extension for enhanced performance.

 ## Features

-- Arbitrary precision arithmetic operations
+- **Arbitrary Precision Arithmetic**: Perform calculations with any desired level of precision.
-- Support for scientific notation
+- **Support for Scientific Notation**: Seamlessly handle numbers in scientific format.
-- Seamless integration with PHP's native mathematical functions
+- **Integration with PHP's Native Functions**: Easily use SotiNumber with PHP’s built-in mathematical functions.
-- Optional operator overloading for intuitive syntax (requires PECL Operator)
+- **Optional Operator Overloading**: For intuitive and natural syntax using the PECL Operator extension.
-- Comprehensive set of mathematical operations (addition, subtraction, multiplication, division, power, modulus, etc.)
+- **Comprehensive Mathematical Operations**: Includes addition, subtraction, multiplication, division, power, modulus, and more.
-- Formatting options for human-readable output
+- **Human-Readable Formatting Options**: Format numbers with thousands separators and custom decimal places.

 ## Requirements